TritonDataCenter/triton/docs/operator-guide/server-setup.md

 and the setup is complete.
 The CN should at this point be ready to be part of the fleet.

+There are a few more things that server-setup does worth noting that happen after the 'setup: true' step.
+One of these is that it restarts the Ur agent on the CN.
+It does this because up to this point Ur will have been logging to /etc/svc/volatile since there was no zpool.
+Restarting the agent causes it to reopen the log in /var/svc/log on restart.

+Another thing that's done post-setup while still in the server-setup job, is to reload the sysinfo.
+This is done from the cnapi.refresh_server_sysinfo task which calls /servers/<uuid>/sysinfo-refresh which loads the latest sysinfo from the CN (including the 'setup: true' value set earlier).

+It's also possible that server-setup will reboot the CN after setup is complete.
+This is necessary if the operator has specified a hostname for this CN as part of their setup payload.
+In this case we need to reboot the CN in order that everything can come up correctly with the new hostname.
+The next task after the reboot (if reboot was required) will be to wait for the reboot to complete.

 ## Debugging